Sliding on Ice and Car Insurance Claims

 Sliding on ice is often a scary and frustrating situation.
 Many drivers feel they are driving cautiously for the road conditions but still cannot maintain control of their vehicle.
 Sliding on ice can cause a lot of damage.
 Damage can occur in many different forms.

 - Damage to Your Car

 After a sliding on ice accident, many people are left wondering if their car insurance will cover the damages.
 Will your selected car insurance coverage be enough?
 Take a look at how each type of damage would be covered.

 Let's get one thing out of the way real quick.
 If you slid on ice and hit another car or any object for that matter, it is definitely considered an at-fault claim by your insurance carrier.
-It does not matter if the police officer let you go without a ticket, someone is at fault and it's not going to be the ice.
+It does not matter if the police officer let you go without a ticket, someone is at fault, and it's not going to be the ice.
 Driving too fast for conditions is usually the given reason.
-Sometimes it does not even matter if you were driving at a snail pace, being on the roadway is at-fault reason enough.
+Sometimes it doesn't even matter if you were driving at a snail’s pace: being on the roadway is at-fault reason enough.
 I did mention, in the beginning, these claims are often frustrating.

 If another "party" in another vehicle or a pedestrian is injured due to your vehicle sliding on ice, your bodily injury liability coverage will cover the loss up to your policy's listed limits.
 Limits are listed per person/per accident, for example, your policy may have limits of up to $25,000 per person / and up to $50,000 per accident.

 Medical Payments or PIP coverage would apply to injuries sustained to yourself and other passengers.
 Coverage levels will vary greatly depending on where you live and the coverage you selected.
 Some PIP policies cover lost income, rehabilitation costs, and more.